avidrucker/how-to-git/README.md

-# Simple Git Tutorial: Creating a README File
+# Intro Git How-To: Creating a README File

 ## 1. Introduction
 - Git is a version control system that helps you track changes in files.